 You are encouraged to find actual work experience whilst on programme.
-The College can try to assist in finding this work experience.
+The College can try to assist in finding this work experience, and there are modules where this work experience will become relevant to assessment, for instance the Work Related Learning module at level 5.